10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Lake Ashi & Mount Fuji in Japan

-If you’re looking for something a little more otherworldly, find your way to Owakudani, Fuji-Hakone-Izu National Park’s steamy geothermic cauldron.
+Looking for something a little more otherworldly?
+Find your way to Owakudani, Fuji-Hakone-Izu National Park’s steamy geothermic cauldron.
+It’s one of the coolest sites we’ve seen in the region!

 JP-Hakone-owakudani-tal